-Economically disadvantaged students have been thriving at Menaul School for generations, and the same holds true today.
-80% of our students belong to ethnic-racial groups:
+Menaul School has been a diverse school for generations and the same still holds true today.
+80% of our students belong to ethnic-racial groups.

 - 37% Hispanic